sasdallas/reduceOS/README.md

 **macOS users:** The default version of gcc and ld included WILL NOT work!
 You need to use a package manager such as [homebrew](https://brew.sh) to install a custom version of gcc and ld.
 See below.

 You can build reduceOS with a custom version of gcc or ld by passing them as parameters to make, like so: `make CC=<gcc version path> LD=<ld version path>`.
-See the makefile for all program variables.
+See the makefile for all program variables.\

 # Known Bugs
-- **Priority:** ATAPI driver does not work properly, and the ATA driver can't read >1 GB.
+- **SEVERE:** The previous ATA bug was rather in the fact that we are experiencing integer overflows in my math operations.
+This will NEED to be resolved.
 - ACPI no longer detects table signatures in the RSDT
 - initrd is broken, addres cannot be found
 - **TODO:** ext2 driver needs deletion functions